 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture drains into a pan and then out through a line.

 If your air conditioner isn’t level, water could end up pooling in the pan instead of draining away.
 This can lead to:

 - Rusty coils, which won’t be able to exhaust heat as efficiently.

 - Higher energy costs due to less efficient cooling.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can create annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can cause annoying sounds when running and even require air conditioning repair.